≥99%

 | Physical Form | Lyophilized powder blend |

-| Solubility | Both components freely soluble in water and bacteriostatic water |
+| Solubility | Both components freely soluble in water and aqueous laboratory solvent |

 | Organoleptic Profile | White to off-white lyophilized powder; odorless |